mvysny/vaadin-on-kotlin/vok-rest-client/README.md

 > Note: to obtain the newest version see above for the most recent tag

 Now you can write the REST client.
-The recommended method is to use `okhttp` directly; you can also use `Retrofit` to generate REST clients out of your annotated interfaces but that's not really recommended.
+The recommended method is to use `okhttp` directly.

 ### Using `okhttp`